- Japanese citizens

-- Official declaration of commitment (online version "Verpflichtungserklärung" or EVE) provided for by your host in Austria might be required.
+- If you are lacking sufficient funds or a confirmed accomodation an official declaration of commitment (online version "Verpflichtungserklärung" or EVE) provided by your host in Austria can be required.
 For this purpose your sponsor has to call on the local foreigners' police unit and follow their guideline.
 In any case, proof of ID, proof of income and financial status and proof of housing arrangment will be required.

-- Visa fee for all types of Schengen visas: € 60,--, to be paid in Yen
+- Visa fee for all types of Schengen visas: € 60,--, to be paid in JPY

 - Visa for children under the age of 6 are free.

 The consular fee for visa application applies once an application is submitted regardless of whether a visa will be issued or refused.

 You may be entitled to an accelerated visa procedure free of charge if you meet the following criteria:

 - you are a family member of an European Union (EU) or European Economic Area (EEA) citizen; and